anneriet/efficient_params_code/README.md

 # Efficient parameterised compilation for hybrid quantum programming
 This repository contains the code that was used to generate the results for the paper https://arxiv.org/abs/2208.07683.
-In order to run the experiments, please first install the application discussed in the Setup section below.
+In order to run the experiments, please first install the applications discussed in the Setup section below.

 ### Setup
 [OpenQL_PC and OpenQL](https://github.com/anneriet/OpenQL/tree/parameters_for_hybrid_comp), follow the instructions for installing from source in the [OpenQL documentation](https://openql.readthedocs.io/).